I need to get something off my chest. It’s been hanging out for like 15 years and I’m ready to do this.

 But we live in a world where eating animals has been richly steeped into who we are.
 It takes time for people to undo a lifetime of programming and conditioning.

-So to the people of the world who aren’t totally vegan or plant-based, but taking strides to incorporate more plant foods into the diet and less of everything, bless you.
+So to the people of the world who aren’t totally vegan or plant based, but taking strides to incorporate more plant foods into their diet and less of everything, bless you.
 Keep up the awesome work and never let anyone make you feel bad about where you’re at in your process.

 Keep doing your best, and remember that your best today will be different from your best tomorrow.
 And if your best today looks like a block of cheese, accompanied by a ham sandwich, I’m not going anywhere.
 You’re stuck with me.